akp660/VIT-Bhopal/README.md

 An android applicaction for vit bhopal students.

-it will be available soon on play store
+it will be available soon on play store soon.